Many of the symptoms of COVID-19 can be treated at home. But if you are concerned about any of your symptoms, phone your GP.

 If you are concerned about any of your symptoms, phone your GP.
 Do not go to a GP surgery, pharmacy or hospital.

-Around 14% of people who catch COVID-19 will have a more severe illness.
+Some people who catch COVID-19 will have a more severe illness.

 If your symptoms get worse and you feel very unwell, you may need to go to hospital.